makerdao/governance-manual/parameter-index/collateral-auction/param-breaker-price-tolerance.md

 In the above example, anything past a 40% decline from the current OSM price could result in the breaker being triggered, preventing liquidations.

-Note that the breaker is not automatic and needs to be triggered by some entity (either human or bot) before the Breaker Price Tolerance parameter has any effect.
+Note that the breaker is not automatic and needs to be triggered by some entity (either human or bot).

 ## Purpose